olimoz/mech-interp-reasoning/README.md

 - Coding Agent     : 34
 - Estimate Agent   : 36

 Agentic workflows clearly deliver additional successes.
 However, the challenges which each approach completes are not the same.
-Over the sample, the unique number of challenges which Claude3.5 can complete using either agentic approach rises from 29 to 43.
+Over the sample, the unique number of challenges which Claude3.5 can complete using at least one of these approaches rises from 29 to 43.

 To compare these approaches, we must properly account for the sample size and the changes in challenges which are achieved.
 For contingency tables of binary outcomes, we use: